aws-solutions-library-samples/guidance-for-cell-based-architecture-on-aws/README.md

 1. Docker, python and npm need to be installed.
 1. You need to have an AWS account and have permissions to run commands in it.
 1. The region needs to be set.
 (For example, by setting the environment variable AWS_REGION)
 1. The routing layer and each cell will create an Elastic IP, VPC and NAT Gateway.
 You may need to raise the limits on these resources.
-(An initial limit increase often is autoapproved within a few seconds.)
+(An initial limit increase often is auto-approved within a few seconds.)
 See https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html for details.
 Any stacks that fail with a limit being exceed you will need to destroy and manually recreate.
 It is always recommended to monitor AWS service limits and proactively increase them when you start approaching one of them.

 ## Folder Structure